OpenTechStrategies/ots-doctools/README.md

 * Set up the **`TEXMFHOME`** environment variable.

-  Set the TEXMFHOME variable so that that kpathsea can find `latex/*`.
+  Set the TEXMFHOME variable so that that kpathsea can find `latex/*` in this directory.
 For example, put

         TEXMFHOME=${HOME}/texmf
         export TEXMFHOME